controllerface/bvge/README.md

 I also want to ensure that the prototype, while not fully-featured in any sense of the word, does have one _complete_ component that can be used in a later alpha phase, before I would consider the prototype "done".
 This component is what I generally refer to as GPU-CRUD or in other words, the full set of create, read, update, and delete operations targeting objects stored in memory on the GPU.

-At a high level, this key thing that is needed is the ability to spawn, as well as de-spawn, some arbitrary "entities".
-A player is an entity, and so is an enemy or NPC, or rock or tree.
+At a high level, the key thing that is needed is the ability to spawn, as well as de-spawn, some arbitrary "entities".
+A player is an entity, an enemy or NPC, and so is a rock or tree or anything that exists in the game world.

 This design is meant to support an ECS layout, which is a paradigm that is used in game development that serves a somewhat analogous purpose as MVC (model, view controller) does in front end frameworks.

 General Layout
 -